History of Tina Charles (basketball) in Timeline

 2010: WNBA Rookie of the Year

-In 2010, Tina Charles was named the WNBA Rookie of the Year and set all-time league records for rebounds (398) and double-doubles (22).
+In 2010, Tina Charles was named the WNBA Rookie of the Year.
+In her first season, she set all-time league records for rebounds, with 398, and double-doubles with 22.

-September 2, 2011: Triple-Double in Connecticut Sun history
+September 2, 2011: First Triple-Double in Connecticut Sun History

-In 2011, during the off-season, Tina Charles played in Turkey for Galatasaray.
+In the 2011–12 off-season, Tina Charles played in Turkey for Galatasaray.

 From 2012 to 2014, Tina Charles played two off-seasons in Poland for Wisła Can-Pack Kraków.

-In 2012, Tina Charles played for Team USA at the Summer Olympics in London, where the team won the gold medal by defeating France 86–50.
+In 2012, Tina Charles played for Team USA at the Summer Olympics in London and won her first Olympic gold medal after they beat France 86–50.

-In 2012, Tina Charles was named the MVP of the WNBA, leading the league in double-doubles and setting a record for the fastest player to reach 900, 1,000, and 1,100 rebounds.
+In 2012, Tina Charles was named the MVP of the WNBA.
+She led the league in the number of double-doubles recorded, and set the mark for the fastest player in WNBA history to reach 900, 1,000 and 1,100 rebounds.

-Since 2013, Tina Charles has donated her full WNBA salary to her charity, Hopey's Heart Foundation.
+Since 2013, Tina Charles has donated her full WNBA salary to the charity she started, Hopey's Heart Foundation.

 From 2012 to 2014, Tina Charles played two off-seasons in Poland for Wisła Can-Pack Kraków.